mate-academy/layout_task-guideline/html-css-code-style-rules.md

 </details>

 <details>
-  <summary>Fixed size</summary>
+  <summary>Don't set fixed container size</summary>

-  - Don't set fixed container size.
-Let the content size dictate it.
+  - Let the content size dictate it.
 </details>

 <details>
-  <summary>Style using classes</summary>
+  <summary>Get used to correct styling rules</summary>

   - Get used to style all elements using classes.
   - Don't increase selectors specificity unless completely necessary